 Loneliness: Human Nature and the Need for Social Connection by John Cacioppo and William Patrick

-Loneliness explores the evolutions of social connection including an extensive review of primate studies and fascinating cross-cultural studies.
-The authors offer practical steps for reducing loneliness in society both personally and collectively.
+Loneliness explores the evolutions of social connection with an extensive review of primate studies and fascinating cross-cultural observations.

 My Favorite Blogs, Podcasts & YouTube Channels